pauloxvcr/hybridtop/README.md

 My primary language is not english is portuguese (Brazil).

-For now the algorithms do not follow the python convention, this made the job easier.
+For now the algorithms do not follow the python convention, this made the translation easier.

 Some things I change the logic because a "literal" translation would not work.